sagar-1m/LeetCode/README.md

 # LeetCode
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+## A collection of Daily LeetCode questions activity to ace the coding interview!
 <!---LeetCode Topics Start-->
 # LeetCode Topics
 ## Math